mathrunet/flutter_masamune/packages/katana_router_annotation/README.md

 }
 ```

-When the `RedirectQuery` created here is passed by PagePath (for each individual page) or AppRouter (for all pages), the redirection mechanism implemented there will be applied.
+When the `RedirectQuery` created here is passed by PagePath (for each individual page) or AppRouter or AutoRouter (for all pages), the redirection mechanism implemented there will be applied.

 ```dart
 @PagePath(